A white background with a few lines on it

 Imagine your company is a hospital.
 The operating theatre needs to be secure, so to get in you need an access card.
 Some members of staff will need to enter and exit freely.
 Other members of staff will need access but only under certain circumstances.
 And other members of staff will have no reason to go in at all.

-Picture of a Hospital ward
+Picture of a hospital ward.

 In a complex organisation, this can get hard to manage.
 Translate that into a company with a hybrid workforce, a bring-your-own-device policy and third parties needing access to video meetings and documents.
 Now you've got a recipe for stress-related alopecia.